Meghalaya Beyond the Postcards: Christabelle’s Memorable 7-Day Trip

 Dawki and the Umngot River had been one of the reasons the group had been excited about this trip.
 The water here, when it is clear, is the kind of thing you have to see in person to believe.
 On the day Christabelle's group arrived, it was not at its best.
 The ongoing highway construction along the Shillong-Dawki stretch has been pushing sediment into the river for months now, and the postcard-blue water was not what they had expected from the photographs.

-She mentioned it openly in her review, without letting it colour the rest of the trip.
+Being candid about it in Christabelle's Meghalaya review on Thrillophilia's platform, she gently pointed it out without letting it colour the rest of the trip.
 The construction is not something anyone could have controlled, and it had nothing to do with how the day was handled.
 The transfer was smooth, the stops along the way through Mawlynnong were the small kind of pleasant that this part of Meghalaya tends to specialise in, and the single-decker root bridge trek that day was a gentler version of what they had done at Nongriat.
-By the time they reached the homestay in Dawki, the evening had settled into the easy rhythm the trip had carried throughout.

 The last leg back through Shillong and on to Guwahati for the Kamakhya Devi Temple visit closed the trip the way it should have.
 Unhurried, no last-minute scrambling, and the same driver still there on the final morning, the way he had been on the first.